 Exceptions and Conditional Approval

 The ban applies only to new routers that have not yet been authorized or even manufactured.
-The FCC states clearly in its ban announcement:

 - The (updated) Covered List does not prohibit the import, sale, or use of any existing device models the FCC previously authorized.

 - This action does not affect any previously purchased consumer-grade routers.
+Consumers can continue to use any router they have already lawfully purchased or acquired.

-Consumers can continue to use any router they have already lawfully purchased or acquired. - Producers of consumer-grade routers that receive Conditional Approval from the Department of War (DoW) or the Department of Homeland Security (DHS) can continue to receive FCC equipment authorizations.
+- Producers of consumer-grade routers that receive Conditional Approval from the Department of War (DoW) or the Department of Homeland Security (DHS) can continue to receive FCC equipment authorizations.

 However, going forward, new routers, especially those supporting the upcoming Wi-Fi 8, will need to be manufactured in the US or granted Conditional Approval, which is determined on a case-by-case basis via an application process.
+Additionally, it’s safe to say that fewer new router models will be introduced in 2026 than in previous years.

 Reactions from hardware vendors